Here are a few interesting links I have found about French,

 tutorial, which includes a section on French culture.

-Language Tutorials has some non-interactive resources for learning French.
+Language Tutorial has some useful non-interactive resources for

 is a website for people to learn French online for free.
 It has